-"Hot Papers” as defined by Thomson Reuters Essential Science Indicators are publications that are recognized by frequent citations within two years of publication.
+"Hot Papers” as defined by Clarivate Analytics Essential Science Indicators are publications that are recognized by frequent citations within two years of publication.
 Hot papers are an indicator of exceptional research importance and are often key papers in their fields.
 Since the publications are evaluated in relationship to others in their specific field and is a measure of significance at a particular moment in time, the ICTS Tracking & Evaluation team repeats this analysis annually to track citation patterns over time.

 Research Front Papers (formerly known as Core Papers)

 Research Front papers represent emerging areas in the research landscape.
-They are determined by Thomson Reuters Essential Science Indicators, which takes the set of highly cited papers and performs a cluster analysis of co-citations (being cited in conjunction with other highly cited papers).
+They are determined by Clarivate Analytics Essential Science Indicators, which takes the set of highly cited papers and performs a cluster analysis of co-citations (being cited in conjunction with other highly cited papers).
 Since this is another indicator of scientific research impact, the ICTS Tracking & Evaluation team repeats this analysis annually to track citation patterns over time.
 A publication being both a "Hot Paper” and a "Research Front Paper” is a significant indicator of impact.